yllaw/CopyCat/README.md

 Congrats you pushed to your branch

-Once youve pushed to your branch and you want to merge them with the master brach you have to send a pull request through the website from there the owner of the repo will accept or decline the pull request
+Once you've pushed to your branch and you want to merge them with the master brach you have to send a pull request through the website from there the owner of the repo will accept or decline the pull request

 ## Work History
 ##### ~Phase zero 	: Getting Started (TODO: 9/9/17)~